suborbital/vektor/README.md

 **Vektor API (beta)**

 The `vk` component is central to Vektor.
 It helps to quickly build production-ready API services with Go.
-It includes secure-by-default settings such as built-in LetsEncrypt, lots of customizability, and helpers galore.
-It will soon integrate with Suborbital's Hive job scheduler to allow performing more complex and performance-oriented work. `vk` enables minimal-boilerplate servers with an intuitive wrapper around the most performant HTTP router, [httprouter](https://github.com/julienschmidt/httprouter).
+It includes secure-by-default settings such as built-in LetsEncrypt, lots of customizability, and helpers galore. `vk` enables minimal-boilerplate servers with an intuitive wrapper around the most performant HTTP router, [httprouter](https://github.com/julienschmidt/httprouter).

 **Vektor Logger (beta)**